 A practitioner who becomes the subject of a disciplinary proceeding, whether it is informal, such as a disciplinary conference, or a formal evidentiary hearing, would do well to consider the potential effects of any discipline of his or her professional license.

-- First, the fact that a healthcare practitioner’s license is disciplined is reported to the National Practitioner Data Bank (the Data Bank) and will also be reported to the Healthcare Integrity and Protection Data Bank (Healthcare Integrity Data Bank).
-In turn, the Data Bank and the Healthcare Integrity Data Bank release the information to entities that have “a need to know,” such as hospitals and other healthcare facilities, third-party payers, and credentialing and licensing authorities.
+First, the fact that a healthcare practitioner’s license is disciplined is reported to the National Practitioner Data Bank (“The Date Bank” or “NPDB”).
+In turn, the Data Bank will release the information to entities that have “a need to know,” such as hospitals and other healthcare facilities, third-party payers, and credentialing and licensing authorities.

-- Even if no action is immediately taken, the Data Bank and the Department will be queried, and discipline reported will be considered, when a practitioner recredentials with any healthcare facility or when he or she renews or enters into a new provider agreement with an HMO, PPO, or other similar entity.
+Even if no action is immediately taken, the Data Bank and the Department will be queried, and discipline reported will be considered, when a practitioner re-credentials with any healthcare facility or when the practitioner renews or enters into a new provider agreement with an HMO, PPO, or other similar entity.

 Unfortunately, the possibilities listed above are not all-inclusive, and new consequences continuously arise.
 Before accepting an offer of discipline, licensees should consider these potential effects of discipline on their ability to practice